drone/docs/content/runner/nomad/installation.md

 # Installation

-The below command creates the a container and start the Docker runner. _Remember to replace the environment variables below with your Drone server details._
+The below command creates a container and starts the Docker runner. _Remember to replace the environment variables below with your Drone server details._

 ```
 $ docker run -d \